 Towles Park: see Minnehaha Wetlands.

 Twin Lakes Park: 4750 W. 26th Street at Natchez, behind Benilde-St. Margarets.
-Although the park at 26th and Monterey was listed as a functioning park in 1948, other info says that in 1949, citizens petitioned the Village Council for the park and that it had not yet been acquired.
+Although the park at 26th and Monterey was listed as a functioning park in 1948, other info says that citizens petitioned the Village Council for the park in 1949 and that it had not yet been acquired.
 The plan was for the Village to buy the balance of Thorpe Bros.
 Cedar Lake Heights addition not already owned by the Village, in addition to further land to the north.
-There was a wll in 1956.
+There was a well in 1956.
 It was not included in the 1958 bond issue.
-In 1959, landscape architect Robert Corwine was called in to weigh in on the water level debate.
-By 1960, acquisition was complete (partly purchased from a neighbor for $100), though neighbors came to the City Council asking that the lake be improved.
+In 1959 landscape architect Robert Corwine was called in to weigh in on the water level debate.
+By 1960 acquisition was complete (partly purchased from a neighbor for $100), though neighbors came to the City Council asking that the lake be improved.
 In 1961 the park was under water.
 In 1968 there was a 14 acre lake with 8 acres of usable land.
-In 1976, there was a merry-go-round and swings, but no shelter, bathrooms, or basketball court.
+In 1976 there was a merry-go-round and swings, but no shelter, bathrooms, or basketball court.
 A playground was added in 1986.
 A flower garden was extant in 1991.
 Dirt was removed in 1997 for use at Louisiana Courts.
 This created an 8500 cubic yard pond.
 The ballfield was elevated in 1995.
 Shoreline restoration was done in 1996.
 In 1996 there were complaints that it was unsightly.
 A sun shelter was built in 1998.
 The park is now 26.74 acres, and includes a playground, sun shelter, ballfield, and basketball court.
 The Twin Lakes themselves constitute 12.4 acres.
 Deer and fox can be seen.